moses-20/approved/README.md

 - creating about section

+### ⚠️ It is advised that you type the code yourself.
+By so doing, you will undrstand the code better. ⚠️
+---

 #### **Building the navigation**
 1. **index.html**: Between the `body` tags, replace the `h1` element with the folllowing code:
 ```